MantasPauliukonis/survival-clicker2-proposal/README.md

 Is vital: *No*
 Notes: **High-grade item**

-Allows to spawn children based on it's and organism level(s)
+Allows to spawn children based on it's and organism level(s).
+For example if character is a drug addict then children will be too.

 ## Skills/Perks
 Each organ has it's own set of skills.
 Character starts with all skills at level 0 (hidden by default).
 Once unlocked levels goes up to 1 (of base level).